nanobox-io/nanobox-guides/articles/ruby/rails/next-steps/add-a-database.md

 # Add a Database
-Nanobox makes it effortless to launch a database for your app to connect to.
+Nanobox apps are comprised of <a href="https://docs.nanobox.io/getting-started/add-components/" target="\_blank">components</a> (docker images configured for nanobox).
+Components are added to apps via the `boxfile.yml`, making adding a database for your app to connect to effortless.

 ## Add a data component
-Nanobox apps are comprised of [components](https://docs.nanobox.io/getting-started/add-components/) (docker images configured for nanobox).

-#### Specify a database
-To add a database to your app, simply add a data component to your existing `boxfile.yml`:
+To add a database to your app, simply add a data component to your `boxfile.yml`:

 ```yaml
 code.build: